xyproto/algernon/README.md

 // Return a table with keys and values as given in a posted form, or as given in the URL (`/some/page?x=7` makes the key `x` with the value `7` available). formdata() -> table

+// Transmit what has been outputted so far, to the client. flush()
 ~~~

 Lua functions for formatted output